tinymighty/booty/README.md

 MediaWiki Bootstrap
 ===================

-A MediaWiki extension to integrate Twitter Bootstrap.
+A MediaWiki skin and companion extension to integrate Twitter Bootstrap.

-Uses ResourceLoader to load the Bootstrap CSS and JS files.
-This is not a skin, but can be used alongside a custom skin to work with Bootstrap.
+This is still in development but more or less useable.
+Right now consider it a skin to use as a base for further development of a custom MediaWiki skin.

+Add ```require('skins/Boostrap/Boostrap.setup.php')``` to your config.
+It won't work without it.